 Dean of the Seminary and Professor of New Testament Duke University, BA; Princeton Theological Seminary, MDiv; Yale University, MA, MPhil, PhD; Fulbright Fellow, University of Tübingen, West Germany.

-In 2012, Dr. Garrett was recipient, along with Dr. Carol J. Cook, of a Grawemeyer Award for Outstanding Instructional Design for the course "Transforming Seminary Education," which approaches several challenging issues from a variety of disciplines and encourages a practice of "generous listening" when encountering persons whose views differ from one’s own.
+In 2012, Garrett (along with Dr. Carol J. Cook) was recipient of a Grawemeyer Award for Outstanding Instructional Design for the course "Transforming Seminary Education," which approaches several challenging issues from a variety of disciplines and encourages a practice of "generous listening" when encountering persons whose views differ from one’s own.

 (Fortress, 1989), The Temptations of Jesus in Mark’s Gospel